 - Track Ownership: City of Richmond

-The 123-by-517 foot train shed on the north side of the station is also historically designated, and was one of the last gable-roofed train sheds ever built, as architects finally went to arched balloon sheds when the structures needed to be longer than that.
+The 123-by-517 foot train shed on the north side of the station is also historically designated, and was one of the last gable-roofed train sheds ever built, as architects soon switched to longer arched balloon sheds.
 Built by Wilson Brothers of Philadelphia, the same firm responsible for the mammoth arched balloon sheds of Philadelphia and the Reading Railroad, the structure is one of the earliest examples of riveted steel trusses, which are now standard construction.
-The platform is above street level and while the platform is itself is new it is still resting on its original trestles.
+The newer platform is above street level but rests on its original trestles.
 This makes it the largest intact train trestle system in the country.

-In 1959, Seaboard Air Line moved its passenger services to the Broad Street station (now the Science Museum of Virginia) while C&O retained passenger service through the Main Street terminal as well as offices in its upper floors until Amtrak took over service in 1971.
-However, after Hurricane Agnes caused the rise of the James River which flooded the first floor of the station, Amtrak discontinued passenger service on October 15, 1975.
+In 1959, the SAL moved its passenger services to the Broad Street station (now the Science Museum of Virginia) while the C&O retained passenger service through the Main Street terminal as well as offices in its upper floors until Amtrak took over service in 1971.
+However, after Hurricane Agnes caused the rise of the James River which flooded the first floor of the station, Amtrak discontinued passenger service to Main Street station on October 15, 1975.

-With the passage of the 1991 Intermodal Surface Transportation Efficiency Act, which emphasized preservation of existing systems before construction of new facilities, restoration advocate and City Planner Viktoria Badger saw an opportunity to fund the station’s restoration and begin the project.
+With the passage of the 1991 Intermodal Surface Transportation Efficiency Act, which emphasized preservation of existing systems before construction of new facilities, restoration advocate and City Planner Viktoria Badger saw an opportunity to fund the station’s restoration and return it to transportation use.
 She envisioned a true multimodal transportation hub serving trains, shuttles, buses, taxis, vanpools, and intercity bus service.
-More than $53 million of the total $54.1 million spent in restorations was secured from federal, state and local governments.
-The headhouse restoration, together with construction of a new elevated platform, a mechanical plant, 156 parking spaces and public art in the first phase of the overall project was funded at $14.1 million.
-The renovation of the train shed followed in 2004.

 The State of Virginia purchased the station in 1995, and shortly thereafter, Badger contacted Harry Weese Associates (HWA) of Washington, D.C. to do the initial feasibility study regarding restoration.
 The process of moving from study to plans to construction, including multiple approvals and assessments took several years, including transfer of the property to the city of Richmond.
 Meantime, the HWA Washington office closed and several of the partners moved to Chicago, as architectural firm Gensler purchased the firm following its founder’s death.
 Fortunately for the project, the team largely stayed intact.